-- if they were covered by an enterprise agreement or other registered agreement, remain covered by the same agreement as they were before transferring (if covered by an agreement, this will continue to apply until the agreement stops operating or is replaced) or
+- if they were covered by an enterprise agreement or other registered agreement, remain covered by the same agreement as they were before transferring (if covered by an agreement, this will continue to apply until the agreement is terminated or is replaced) or

 - if they were covered by an award, switch to the award covering the new employer, if it covers their job and industry.

 Want to save this information for later?